dosimont/dosimont.github.io/_posts/2017-03-08-parallelizing-alya-input-reading.markdown

 # Alya's input mesh file

-Input mesh files describing unstructured meshes, of extension `.dat.geo`, are single textual files composed of several sections.
+Input mesh files describing unstructured meshes, of extension `.geo.dat`, are single textual files composed of several sections.

 _Edit 2017-03-12: the information presented in this section is not complete, since the file that have been provided to me is not similar to the file format described in the_ [documentation](http://bsccase02.bsc.es/alya/Domain_input_data.html). _Refer to this documentation rather than to what follows._